-- You can always contact our genetic counselor/study coordinator, Erica Sanborn, at any time.
-Her direct phone number is 212-327-8613.
+- You can always contact our genetic counselor/study coordinator at the Fanconi registry at 212-327-8612 or firstname.lastname@example.org at any time.

-- If yo do not feel comfortable contacting our genetic counselor directly, you can ask your (your child's) doctor to contact Erica.
-Again her email is firstname.lastname@example.org and her phone number is 212-327-8613.
+- If you do not feel comfortable contacting our study coordinator directly, you can ask your/your child's doctor to contact us.

-- Consent form This form is needed for every individual that participates in IFAR, whether they have FA or not.
+- Consent form Required for every individual who participates in the IFAR, with or without FA.
 It details all of the risks, benefits, and limitations of the study

-- For minors, either parent can check one of the options on page 7 and both parents (where possible) should sign and date on page 9.
+- Minors - either parent can check one of the options on page 7 and both parents (where possible) should sign and date on page 9.

-- For adults, please check one of the options on page 7 and sign and date at the top of page 8 (parents of a child with FA, should sign and date this form with their own name, and not the child's)
+- Adults - please check one of the options on page 7, sign and date at the top of page 8 (parents of a child with FA, should sign and date this form with their own name, and not the child's)